 Carol Snapp, Hodson Professor of Nursing, developed the curriculum for the BSN Completion Program and oversees the program’s continued growth and development.

 She teaches several of the nursing courses, and a physical education course in women’s health.
 Professor Snapp, a certified nurse midwife, has more than 35 years of clinical, academic, supervisory and administrative experience.
 She previously served as assistant professor in the department of obstetrics, gynecology and reproductive sciences at the University of Maryland School of Medicine, and as a clinical instructor and nurse-midwifery education program director at the University of Maryland School of Nursing.

-Kelly Wolfe teaches Dimensions of Professional Nursing, Trends in Health Care Delivery and Health Assessment.
+Kelly Watson teaches Dimensions of Professional Nursing and Health Assessment.

 She also coordinates students’ clinical experience and works with nurse preceptors to enhance that training.
-Wolfe has more than 20 years of nursing experience working with adults, seniors and adolescents.
+Watson has more than 20 years of nursing experience working with adults, seniors and adolescents.
 She provides primary and urgent care in the Hood College Health Center for college students and staff.
-Wolfe also holds a Teaching in Nursing certificate.
+Watson also holds a Teaching in Nursing certificate.